UniTime/unitime-doc/banner-offering-detail.md

 * Click the **Resend to Banner** button to send all the information about this offering to Banner again.
 Check the [Banner Message Responses](banner-message-responses) for any errors.

 * Click the **Edit** button to change some of the Banner-related data.
+This will open the [Banner Offering Edit](banner-offering-edit) page.

 ## Notes

-Note: If you do NOT see the Edit button, scroll to the right or use your control button and your mouse wheel to make the screen smaller.
+**Note:** If you do NOT see the Edit button, scroll to the right or use your control button and your mouse wheel to make the screen smaller.
 You may also need to  **Lock** the offering first when the online student scheduling is enabled.